How to sew a fabulous PUMPKIN MUG RUG in 30 minutes

 - Do some free motion quilting all around the pumpkin and between the pumpkin pieces.

 - Place the mug rug on the cutting mat and using a quilting ruler and a rotary cutter, trim the edges to perfectly square the mug rug.

-- Apply double sided bias tape or add binding.
+- Apply double fold bias tape or bias binding.